20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Lighting: Avoid excessively bright or dim lighting, as it may affect the fish’s behavior and stress levels.

-Feeding Techniques: Use feeding techniques that encourage active foraging behavior, such as scattering food across the water surface or using feeding rings.
+Feeding Techniques: Use techniques that encourage active foraging, such as scattering food across the water surface or using feeding rings.

-Interactive Toys: Introduce interactive toys or objects, such as floating plants, floating food dispensers,
+Interactive Toys: Introduce interactive toys or objects, such as floating plants and food dispensers.

 Observation and Monitoring: Take time to observe the behavior of Ember Tetras regularly.